hwsmm/cosutrainer/README.md

 ### Requirements
 - osu! must run on WINE with dotnet 4.5+ for proper memory scanning
-- There is no build-time dependency for now, but FFmpeg is required to speed up/down audio at specific rate.
+- libmpg123, libmp3lame, libsndfile and libsoundtouch to adjust audio speed

 ### How to build
-1. Run `meson build && ninja -C build`
+1. Install header packages of dependencies
+2. Run `./build.sh`
-2. Binaries should be in 'build' folder.
+3. Binaries should be in 'bin' folder.

 ### How to use
 1. Grab `cosu-trainer` and `osumem`